 (a) Cheating.
 No student shall use or attempt to use in any academic exercise materials, information, study aids, or electronic data that the student knows or should know is unauthorized.
 Instructors are strongly encouraged to make in advance a clear statement of their policies and procedures concerning the use of shared study aids, examination files, and related materials and forms of assistance.
 Such advance notification is especially important in the case of take-home examinations.
 During any examination, students should assume that external assistance (e.g., books, notes, calculators, and communications with others) is prohibited unless specifically authorized by the Instructor.

-- Using cellphones and other unauthorized electronic devices during the exam.
+- Using prohibited electronic devices, such as cell phones, during the exam.

-- Using an unauthorized sheet before or during exams.
+- Using unauthorized reference materials before or during the exam.

-- Copying information from an unauthorized sheet onto CBTF-provided scratch paper, effectively making the scratch paper the new unauthorized sheet.
+- Transferring information from an unauthorized source onto CBTF-provided scratch paper, essentially turning the scratch paper into an unauthorized aid.

-- Writing information on body parts or other personal items and referring to this information during the exam.
+- Writing exam-related information on body parts or personal belongings and using it as a reference during the exam.

-- According to CBTF Policies and Procedures, your information will be documented by the proctor, and a report will be written about the incident.
+According to the CBTF Policies and Procedures, in the event of a cheating incident, the proctor will document your information and prepare a formal report on the incident.

-- This report will be submitted to your instructor who will then proceed to take the necessary steps for disciplinary action.
+This report will be submitted to your instructor, who will then initiate the appropriate disciplinary measures based on the CBTF Policies and Procedures.